lordpretzel/mu4e-views/README.md

 ### Temporarily switching view methods

-Sometimes it is useful to be able to view the currently selected email message using a different view method without changing the view method.
+Sometimes it is useful to be able to view the currently email message currently selected in the headers view using a different view method without changing the view method.
 For instance, you may want to switch from the default html view method (`"html"`) that blocks remote content to one that shows remote content to show images in the current email (`"html-nonblock"`).

 `mu4e-views` now provides a function for that: `(mu4e-views-view-current-msg-with-method NAME)`.
 This function causes `mu4e-views` to redisplay the current email message using the view method named `NAME`.
 When selecting a different email message afterwards, this email will be shown using your normal viewing method.